 The Sampo cruise according to the timetable lasts four hours.
 The snowmobile-safari to the icebreaker will take additional three hours.
 Maximum passenger capacity on board the ship is 150 persons.
 For large groups, we will tailor programs specifically for the groups needs.

 Boarding time for the cruise starts half an hour before the departure time.
 The Sampo Icebreaker is docked at the Port of Ajos, about 11 km south from the centre of Kemi.
 Address: Ajoksentie 748, 94900 Kemi.
-On your arrival, the cruise personnel will welcome you, and hand you your personal cruise timetable with the specific times for your guided tour, lunch as well as your swimming/floating times during the cruise.
-Lunch will be served primarily in two settings due to the limited capacity of the Restaurant on board the ship.
+On your arrival, the cruise personnel will welcome you, and hand you your personal cruise timetable with the specific times for your guided tour, lunch/dinner as well as your swimming/floating times during the cruise.
+Meals will be served primarily in two settings due to the limited capacity of the Restaurant on board the ship.

-Clothing during the cruise: we recommend layered dressing, which will enable you to take off your outer wear while inside and add more protective clothing when going out on the deck.
+we recommend layered dressing, which will enable you to take off your outer wear while inside and add more protective clothing when going out on the deck.
 You will have the best chance watching the breaking of ice out on the deck.

 The cruise personnel will assist you dressing the impermeable survival suit on.
 In order to swim/float you do not have to be able to swim!